tendermint/spec/rfc/001-truncated-block-history.md

 * Social coordination is required to run snapshot nodes, failure to do so may lead to inability to run state sync, and inability to bootstrap new nodes at all if no archival nodes are online.

-* Snapshot nodes will take snapshots at
+* Snapshot nodes can take snapshots at different intervals, leading to a lower availability of peers for a given snapshot than if it was a genesis parameter.

 * Consensus parameter can't currently be changed in the SDK, requiring either implementing this or creating a new chain to enable block pruning.